 Frequent repositioning and meticulous care of the skin are the best ways to prevent pressure sores.

-Treatment includes cleansing, removal of pressure from the affected area, special dressings, antibiotics, and, sometimes, surgery.
+Treatment includes cleansing, removal of pressure from the affected area, special dressings, and sometimes antibiotics and/or surgery.

-Pressure sores can occur in people of any age who are confined to bed, chairbound, or unable to reposition themselves.
-They occur where there is pressure on the skin from a bed, wheelchair, cast, splint, poorly fitting artificial (prosthetic) device, or other hard object.
-They tend to occur over or between bony areas where pressure on skin can be concentrated, such as over the hip bones, tailbone, heels, ankles, and elbows, but they can occur anywhere.
+Pressure sores can occur in people of any age who are confined to bed or a chair, or unable to reposition themselves.
+They occur where there is pressure on the skin from a bed, wheelchair, cast, splint, poorly fitting artificial (prosthetic) device, or other object.
+The most common places pressure sores occur are where bone is close to the skin, such as over the hip bones, tailbone, heels, ankles, and elbows, but they can occur anywhere.
 People who have nerve damage or paralysis have a higher risk of developing pressure sores.

 Causes that contribute to the development of pressure sores include

 Pressure on skin, especially when over or between bony areas, reduces or cuts off blood flow to the skin.
 If blood flow is cut off for more than a few hours, the skin dies, beginning with its outer layer (epidermis).
 The dead skin breaks down and an open sore (ulcer) develops.
 Most people do not develop pressure sores because they constantly shift position without thinking, even when they are asleep.
 However, some people cannot move normally and are therefore at greater risk of developing pressure sores.
 They include people who are paralyzed, comatose, very weak, sedated, or restrained.
 Paralyzed and comatose people are at particular risk because they also may be unable to move or feel pain (pain normally motivates people to move or to ask to be moved).